Back to Blog

-How to Use Instagram and TikTok for Car Dealership Marketing in 2026
+Instagram and TikTok Marketing for Car Dealerships

 Here's something most car dealers still don't get: Instagram and TikTok aren't just for Gen Z kids posting dance videos.
 They're massive discovery platforms where millions of people actively shop for cars, research dealerships, and make buying decisions - often without ever visiting AutoTrader or Cars.com.
 If your dealership isn't on these platforms in 2026, you're invisible to a huge chunk of your local market.